NeoDrew/NeoDrew/README.md

 ## Hey, I'm Drew 👋

-I'm Andrew/Drew, an aspiring software engineer, problem solver, and AI enthusiast.
+I'm an aspiring software engineer, problem solver, and AI enthusiast.

-I'm in my penunlimate year at the University of Manchester studing Computer Science, actively seeking new oppitunities, everyday!
+ 🧑🏻‍🎓 In my penunlimate year at the University of Manchester studing Computer Science, actively seeking new oppitunities, everyday!

+ 💻 Currently looking into Neural Networks & their applications.

 <hr> </hr>